mdlopezme/ece140a_lab8/README.md

 *Live feed of selected mask next to input image.*

 ### Tutorial 5: PID Controller
 In this tutorial we learn how a PID feedback loop works.
-And how to implement in python.
+And how to implement PID in python.

-## Challenge: The Final Boss
-Yaa-Dee-Yaa-Daa